ada-ac2/swap-meet/README.md

 - Similarly, every instance of `Vendor` has an instance method named `remove`, which takes in one item
     - This method removes the matching item from the `inventory`
     - This method returns the item that was removed
-    - If there is no matching item in the `inventory`, the method should return `False`
+    - If there is no matching item in the `inventory`, the method should explicitly return `None`

 ### Wave 2

-In Wave 2 we will create the `Item` class and the `get_by_category` method.
+In Wave 2 we will create the `Item` class and the `Vendor` class's `get_by_id` method.

 - There is a module (file) named `item.py` inside of the `swap_meet` package (folder)
 - Inside this module, there is a class named `Item`

-- Each `Item` will have an attribute named `category`, which is an empty string by default
+- Each `Item` will have an attribute named `id`, which is a unique integer by default.
+    - There are many ways to generate numbers, but generating numbers without duplicates takes some care.
+Happily, Python has a package called `uuid` that can help!
+        - If we import the `uuid` package in `item.py`, with a little research we can use one of the functions `uuid` provides to create large unique numbers meant to be used as identifiers.
+        - This package creates `UUID` objects, it's functions don't directly return an integer, BUT `UUID` instances have an attribute `.int` which returns their value as an integer.
-- When we initialize an instance of `Item`, we can optionally pass in a string with the keyword argument `category`
+- When we initialize an instance of `Item`, we can optionally pass in an integer with the keyword argument `id` to manually set the `Item`'s `id`.
+- Each `Item` will have a function named `get_category`, which will return a string holding the name of the class.

-- Instances of `Vendor` have an instance method named `get_by_category`
+- Instances of `Vendor` have an instance method named `get_by_id`
-  - It takes one argument: a string, representing a category
+  - It takes one argument: an integer, representing an `Item`'s `id`
-  - This method returns a list of `Item`s in the inventory with that category
+  - This method returns the item with a matching `id` from the inventory
+  - If there is no matching item in the `inventory`, the method should explicitly return `None`

 ### Wave 3